QData/deep2Read/index.md

 + This website includes a (growing) list of tutorials and papers we survey for such a purpose.
 + We hope this website is helpful to people who share similar research interests or are interested with learning advanced topics about deep learning.
 + Please feel free to email me (yanjun@virginia.edu), if you have related comments, questions or recommendations.

+## Claim
-+ BTW: The covered tutorials and papers are by no means an exhaustive list, but are topics which we have learned or plan to learn in our reading group.
++ The covered tutorials and papers are by no means an exhaustive list, but are topics which we have learned or plan to learn in our seminar courses and reading groups.